eurbaezjr/spokeo-chrome-extension/README.md

 ![Example 1](./demo.gif)

 ## Overview and Description:
-A Full-Stack Google Chrome Extension application designed for Spokeo to assist its clients query their search engine with ease.
+ A Full-Stack Google Chrome Extension application built for Spokeo.
+Designed for clients to query Spokeo's search engine programmatically with phone numbers and emails found in the browser's active window.

-It combines Chrome Extension's API, Spokeo's customer search engine and a custom web scraper that uses Puppeteer to analyze static or dynamic web content to find applicable phone numbers and emails to search.
+ It combines Chrome Extension's API, Spokeo's customer search engine, and a custom web scraper that uses Puppeteer to analyze static or dynamic web content to find applicable phone numbers and emails to search.

-The frontend was built with React and custom CSS.
-Unfortunately, permission was not granted by client to share proprietary source code.
+ The frontend was built with React, Chrome Extension Methods and custom CSS.
+Unfortunately, permission was not granted by the client to share proprietary source code.

 ## Features and Usage: